MotifExplainer: a Motif-based Graph Neural Network Explainer: Experimental Studies

+\underline{NCI1}~\cite{wale2008comparison} is a balanced subset of datasets of chemical compounds screened for activity against non-small cell lung cancer and ovarian cancer cell lines respectively.

+\underline{PROTEINS}~\cite{dobson2003distinguishing} is a protein dataset classified as enzymatic or non-enzymatic.
+The nodes represent amino acids, and if the distance between the two nodes is less than 6 Angstroms, the two nodes are connected by an edge.

+\underline{IMDB-BINARY}~\cite{yanardag2015deep} is a movie collaboration dataset that consists of the ego-networks of 1,000 actors/actresses who played roles in movies in IMDB.
+In each graph, nodes represent actors/actress, and there is an edge between them if they appear in the same movie

-\underline{BA-2Motifs} is a synthetic graph classification dataset first introduced by PGExplainer.
+\underline{BA-2Motifs}~\cite{luo2020parameterized} is a synthetic graph classification dataset.
 It contains 800 graphs, and each graph is generated from a Barabasi-Albert (BA) base graph.
 Half graphs are connected with house-like motifs, while the rest are assigned with five-node cycle motifs.
 The labels of graphs are assigned based on the associated motifs.
+All node features are initialized as vectors with all 1s.

-\underline{BA-Shapes} is a synthetic node classification dataset first introduced by GNNExplainer.
+\underline{BA-Shapes}~\cite{ying2019gnnexplainer} is a synthetic node classification dataset.
 It contains a single base BA graph with 300 nodes.
-Some nodes are randomly attached with 80 five-node house structure network motifs.
-Then random edges are added to the graph to perturb the graph.
+Some nodes are randomly attached with 80 five-node house structure motifs.
 Each node label is assigned based on its position and structure.
 In particular, labels of nodes in the base BA graph are assigned 0.
 Nodes located at the top/middle/bottom of the house-like network motifs are labeled with 1, 2, and 3, respectively.
-Node features are not available in the BA-Shapes dataset.
+Node features are not available in the dataset.

+\textbf{Experimental settings.} Our experiments adopt a simple GNN model and focus on explanation results.
+Similar observations can be obtained when using other popular GNN models like GAT and GIN.

+For the pre-trained GNN, we use a 3-layer GCN as a feature extractor and a 2-layer MLP as a classifier on all datasets.
+The GCN model is pre-trained to achieve reasonable performances on all datasets.
+We use Adam optimizer for training.
+We set the learning rate to 0.01.

+\underline{Real World Datasets:} We employ a 3-layer GCNs to train all five real world datasets.
+The input feature dimension is 7 and the output dimensions of different GCN layers are set to 64, 64, 64, respectively.
+We employ mean-pooling as the readout function and ReLU as the activation function.
+The model is trained for 170 epochs with a learning rate of 0.01.
+We study the explanations for the graphs with correct predictions.

+\underline{BA-Shape:} We use a 3-layer GCNs and an MLP as a classifier to train the BA-Shape dataset.
+The hidden dimensions of different GCN layers are set to 64, 64, 64, respectively.
+We employ ReLU as the activation function.
+The model is trained for 300 epochs with a learning rate of 0.01.
+The validation accuracy of the pre-trained model can achieve 100$\%$.
+We study the explanations for the whole dataset.

+\underline{BA-2Motifs:} We use a 3-layer GCNs and an MLP as a classifier to train the BA-2Motif dataset.
+The hidden dimensions of different GCN layers are set to 64, 64, 64, respectively.
+We employ mean-pooling as the readout function and ReLU as the activation function.
+The model is trained for 300 epochs with a learning rate of 0.01.
+The validation accuracy of the pre-trained model can be 100$\%$, which means the model can perfectly generate the distribution of the dataset.
+We study the explanations for the whole dataset.